Bldg. 2, Rm. 202

 Palm Bay: Building 1

 Titusville: Building 3

-Section 6050S of the Internal Revenue Code requires that all eligible educational institutions report the name, address, and TIN of any individual who is enrolled by the institution for coursework leading toward a post-secondary degree, certificate or other recognized post-secondary educational credential.
+Section 6050S of the Internal Revenue Code requires that all eligible educational institutions report the name, address, and Taxpayer Identification Number (TIN) of any individual who is enrolled by the institution for coursework leading toward a post-secondary degree, certificate or other recognized post-secondary educational credential.
 This IRS requirement makes it necessary for community colleges to collect the social security number of every student.
-A student may refuse to disclose his or her social security number to EFSC, but the IRS is then authorized to fine the student in the amount of $50.00.
+A student may refuse to disclose his or her social security number to EFSC, but the IRS is then authorized to fine the student in the amount of $50.

-In addition to the federal reporting requirements, the public school system in Florida uses social security numbers as a student identifier (section 229.559, Florida Statutes-new school code section 1008.386).
+In addition to the federal reporting requirements, the public school system in Florida uses social security numbers as a student identifier (section 229.559, Florida Statues-new school code section 1008.386).
 In a seamless K-20 system, it is beneficial for postsecondary institutions to have access to the same information for purposes of tracking and assisting students in the smooth transition from one education level to the next.
-All social security numbers are protected by the federal regulations Family Educational Rights and Privacy (FERPA).
+All social security numbers are protected by the federal regulation the Family Educational Rights and Privacy Act (FERPA).

 Continuing Education, Corporate Training

 Because of Florida State Education Reporting requirements, students who enroll in Continuing Education and Corporate Training seminars are required to submit their social security numbers.

 The Financial Aid and Veteran Affairs Office at EFSC requires students and parents of dependent students to submit their social security numbers on various forms in order to correctly identify applicants, match each applicant’s financial aid application information and data with the institution’s records, and to help coordinate state aid programs with federal and institutional aid programs.

 Your SSN is used for legitimate business purposes for completing, processing or distributing the following: